 I write a lot about my children and now is no different.
 So my wife and I are struggling to get our kids to school because both of us now leave the house at least an hour before school starts.
-Schools no longer do the breakfast thing, like they used to back in the day, so we can’t just drop them off there.
-We could drop them off but then some bleeding heart would call CPS about a 10 year old sitting alone out in the cold and dark in front of the school an hour and a half before it starts.
-Personally I think it would be a perfect opportunity for him to hone his “Stranger Danger” skills but what do I know I am only his father.
+Schools no longer do the breakfast thing, like they used to back in the day, so we can’t just pawn them off there.
+We could drop them off but then some bleeding heart would call CPS about a 10 year old sitting outside, alone, in the dark, an hour and a half before school starts.
+Personally I think it would be a perfect opportunity for him to hone his “Stranger Danger” skills but what do I know.

 The real issue is with my 14 year old.
 How can he get to school 1.5 miles away by 8:50AM in broad daylight?
 You are probably wondering.
 “John how on earth can that boy find the means to safely get to school on time without being driven by an adult?
 It’s impossible!”
 Does an alternative mode of transportation even exist?

 It turns out one does exist.
 It’s this thing called a bicycle.
-Apparently this mode of transportation was invented years ago and I think I even used it as a kid but once you become a parent, nowadays, you completely forget about these things or deem them much too dangerous to put into practical application.
+Apparently this mode of transportation was invented years ago and I think I even used it as a kid once but the minute you become a parent, nowadays, you quickly deem them much too dangerous to put into practical application.

 I know what you are thinking.
 “You horrible parents, how will he be able to text his friends on his IPhone while listening to the latest DubStep drops if he is riding a bicycle?
 I hope you got him a Bluetooth earpiece”.
 I know.
 I feel horrible and I thought I was the worst dad in the world.
 It will totally ruin his 5 minute drive to school if he cannot be entertained on the way.

 I have to admit we really struggled with him taking his bike to school and I am the first person to criticize anyone who entitles their children.
 He actually did not have a problem with it.
 Good boy.